ryanrolds/git_workshop/slides.md

 # Git Add & Commit

-Add your modifiction to the next commit.
+Add your changes to the next commit.
+This of commits as checkpoints.
+It's common to commit and push unfinished work when you need someone to look at your code.

 ``` bash
 $ git add README.md